 - Once you have successfully shifted gears, it is OK to start to pedal hard if desired. - Pedaling hard while shifting can cause the chain to skip and not engage the appropriate gear. - Backpedaling should be avoided on derailleur bikes because the chain can jam and cause the bike to become unstable.
-See Assembly and Maintenance for further information on proper gear adjustment.
+See Section 4: Adjusting the Derailleur for further information on proper gear adjustment.